Operational Oceanography

 Outputs can be used to generate data products, applications and services through national authorities, as well as in some cases through other organisations such as metocean service providers and environmental consultants.

-Warnings about coastal floods, storm impacts,
+Warnings about coastal floods, storm impacts, harmful algal blooms and contaminants.

 Electronic charts, sea state conditions, optimum routes for ships.